-From offering the chance to learn in a new environment, to making it possible for students to challenge themselves in a supportive setting – each day of service-learning assists students in understanding theoretical knowledge in a practical way.
+From offering the chance to learn in a new environment, to making it possible for you to challenge yourself in a supportive setting, service-learning assists you in understanding theoretical knowledge in a practical way.
 And reflection plays a major role in this type of learning experience.

-Activities that include reflection are a major fibre in the thread that holds the entire service-learning experience together, and are one of the main reasons why service-learning trips are able to elevate how students experience learning.
+Activities that include reflection are a major fibre in the thread that holds the entire service-learning experience together.
+And, these activities are one of the main reasons why service-learning trips are able to elevate how you experience learning.

 How service-learning ups the learning experience

-The DEAL model highlights the fact that reflection gets students to engage more deeply with the learning material, and encourages them to think critically and become more self-aware.
+The DEAL model highlights the fact that reflection gets us to engage more deeply with the learning material, and encourages us to think critically and become more self-aware.

 Further reading: Defining critical reflection

 The DEAL model is a three-step process for structuring reflection assignments that can improve learning outcomes.
-It involves asking students to:
+It involves asking you to:

-- describe the experience objectively – by answering the questions who, what, where, when, and why
+- describe your experience objectively – by answering the questions who, what, where, when, and why?

-- examine the experience by comparing it to previously set learning goals – that include objectives related to personal growth, learning, and academic development
+- examine your experience by comparing it to previously set learning goals – that include objectives related to personal growth, learning, and academic development

-- articulate the learning experience by reconsidering it as they receive new information – allowing them to gain a new perspective of the experience.
+- articulate your learning experience by reconsidering it as you receive new information – allowing you to gain a new perspective of your experience.

 How does service-learning include reflection?